Drift tests#

 • slicing_function (Optional[SlicingFunction]) – Slicing function to be applied on both actual and reference datasets

-• threshold (float) – Threshold for p-value of KS test
+• threshold (float) – Threshold for earth mover’s distance.
+Default is 0.2.

 Returns: